Grails-Plugin-Consortium/grails-cxf-client/README.txt

             clientInterface = [package and name of wsdl2java -client generated port interface class] serviceEndpointAddress = [url for the service]
-            secured = [true or false] //optional - defaults to false securedName = [some name] //optional - defaults to beanName above }
+            secured = [true or false] //optional - defaults to false username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor }
     }
 }